peiche/cover/README.txt

 2. Search for "Cover" and, once you've found the theme, click Install.
 3. Click Activate to start using Cover.

--- Direct Upload --
+-- Github --

+You can download the latest from Github.
+Follow these steps to activate Cover:

+1. Download the latest release at https://github.com/peiche/cover/releases/latest.
-1. In your admin panel, go to Appearance > Themes and click the Add New button.
+2. In your admin panel, go to Appearance > Themes and click the Add New button.
-2. Click Upload and Choose File, then select the theme's .zip file.
+3. Click Upload and Choose File, then select the theme's zip file.
 Click Install Now.
-3. Click Activate to use your new theme right away.
+4. Click Activate.

 == FAQ ==